Before you begin to learn PHP, it might be wise to take a moment to plan your approach to learning the language.

-An even worse consequence of a slow and inefficient learning approach is that you will actually be more likely to give up on studying!
-In fact, research conducted by Harvard and MIT universities found that only 4% of students that sign up for online courses actually complete them.
+An even worse consequence of a slow and inefficient learning approach is that you will be more likely to give up on studying!
+Research conducted by Harvard and MIT universities found that only 4% of students that sign up for online courses complete them.

 So, how can I help you avoid becoming another one of the 96% of people who give up?

 Well, I’ve put together a list of 10 tips to help you learn PHP.
 The tips should help you approach learning PHP effectively, keep you motivated, and also avoid some potential difficulties.

 Table of Contents

 - 1 Tip 1 – Be confident you want to learn PHP

 - 2 Tip 2 – Keep your projects in mind